Brauckhoff/Group-Project/README.md

 # Questions

-- should we perform all analysis (some take > 30 days)?
+- should we perform all analysis (some take > 30 days)? // repeat whole benchmark or only analysis with metaMDBG?\
+*Answer* - no metaMDBG is fine
-- only analyze PacBio or also OxfordNanopore?
+- only analyze PacBio or also OxfordNanopore?\
-- repeat whole benchmark or only analysis with metaMDBG?
+*Answer* - start with PacBio and if time left do ONT
-- task: apply metaMDBG to all 5 data sets, check if we get same result?
+- task: apply metaMDBG to all 5 data sets, check if we get same result?\
--
+*Answer* - yes we do that :), but start small with 2-3 datasets if time continue

 # Timeline (in weeks)